-Using very large solar arrays with battery banks that are too small can exceed the limits of the batteries ability to charge and possibly lead to the Logger V2 triggering over-current alarms.
+Using very large solar arrays with battery banks that are too small can exceed the limits of the battery's ability to charge and possibly lead to the Logger V2 triggering over-current alarms.

 The table below shows the minimum number of battery modules required for the specified inverter/charger configuration:

 Battery Modules Required – per 3.7kWh (SS4037)

 Battery Modules Required – per 7.4kWh (SS202 / SS4074)

 Use any UTP cable.
 Plug 3 of the wires (PIN 7, PIN 8, PIN 3) into the Solar MD Logger V2.
 Plug the other side with RJ45 connector into the GX-device.